ssc-oscar/lookup/README.md

-The last letter denotes version (in alphabetical order) Currently the last version is P
+The last letter denotes version (in alphabetical order) Currently 'P' is the latest version

 Notation in database names:
 ```